BIPOC Scholarship

 - Members of Black, Indigenous, and People of Color (BIPOC) communities who identify as LGBTQ.

-- Students must be enrolled or intending to enroll in an accredited community college, four-year college or university, or graduate program based in the United States, including Hawaii and Alaska, in the spring of 2023 or fall of 2023. who are also: maintaining a full-time or part-time course load; demonstrating their commitment to furthering their education.
+- Students must be enrolled or intending to enroll in an accredited 2-year or community college, four-year college or university, or graduate program based in the United States, including Hawaii and Alaska, demonstrating their commitment to furthering their education.

 How does the BIPOC Scholarship help students?